spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/README.md

 ### ocean_current_failed_scale_ups and ocean_current_failed_scale_downs (gauge metrics)

-These gauge-type metrics help track the rate of failed scale-ups and scale-down operations in the cluster and the reasons behind them, as reflected in a dedicated label called `Reason.` `Reason` includes values such as:
+These gauge-type metrics help track the current rate of failed scale-ups and scale-down operations in the cluster and the reasons behind them, as reflected in a dedicated label called `Reason.` `Reason` includes values such as:

 <details>